glennj/exercism.io/lua/resistor-color-trio/README.md

 # Resistor Color Trio

+Welcome to Resistor Color Trio on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 If you want to build something using a Raspberry Pi, you'll probably use _resistors_.
 For this exercise, you need to know only three things about them:

 - Each resistor has a resistance value.